Best daily deals

 With its comfy headband and ear cups, the HD 599 is a good companion for relaxing at home.

 Not quite audiophile-grade and not quite consumer-oriented in sound, the Sennheiser HD 599 occupies an unusual space where it ticks a lot of boxes, though not all.
 For the price, it does a good job of feeling super comfortable and has some frills like removable cables and ear pads.
 Those of us who don’t like “V-shaped” frequency responses, but do like a little more bass and midrange emphasis than what studio headphones offer will mostly enjoy the sound of the HD 599.
-You would not want to mix music on it, but it’s great for binging Netflix and podcasts.
+You wouldn’t want to mix music on it, but it’s great for binging Netflix and podcasts.

 However, if you don’t live alone or have a room sequestered away from family or roommates to listen in private, the HD 599 has some limitations in its use.
 This is true of all open-back headphones, but even so, it bears mentioning because the HD 599 is already a sort of niche product.
 I would not hesitate to recommend the HD 599 for pop music fans, except for fans of Beats-style headphones or folks who want very neutral headphones.
 Liberal use of equalization will really make this comfortable set of headphones shine a bit brighter.